 Sec.
 1. The four Avenues of Service are the philosophical and practical framework for the work of this Rotary Club.
 They are Club Service, Vocational Service, Community Service, and International Service.
 This Club will be active in each of the four Avenues of Service.

 Sec.
 2. The club shall have five (5) directorates, comprised of such committees as deemed necessary.
 The directorates shall be Membership, Club Administration, Public Relations, Rotary Foundation, and Service Projects.
-The president-elect shall be assigned to and chair the Membership directorate, and the vice president shall be assigned to and chair the Club Administration directorate.
-Each of the other three directorates shall have at least one Board member assigned to it for purposes of oversight and communications.
-Where possible, it is preferred that both a second-year board director and a first-year board director be assigned to each of these three directorates for purposes of continuity.
+The vice president shall be assigned to and chair the Club Administration directorate.
+Each of the other four (4) remaining directorates shall have at least one Board member assigned to it for purposes of oversight and communications.
+Where possible, it is preferred that both a board director and a chair be assigned to each of these four (4) directorates for purposes of continuity.
 In addition, the president shall be an ex officio member of all directorates.
+Directorate chairs may assist in directorate planning but will not be considered voting members of the board.
+A director may also serve in an officer role simultaneously upon approval by the Club pursuant to ART.
+I Sec.
+2.

 (a) Membership directorate.
-The membership directorate shall be chaired by the president-elect.
+The membership directorate shall be chaired by a director.
 Committees on proposed member identification, proposed member appraisal and classification, new member orientation, new member integration, diversification, attendance, fellowship events, member relations, membership development, and retention are under the directorate.
 In addition, the President or the Board may assign other committees to the directorate as deemed necessary.

 (b) Club Administration directorate.
 The club administration directorate shall be chaired by the vice-president, and shall be made up of the president, president-elect and vice-president.
 Committees on programs, music, birthdays, fundraising and long-range planning are under the directorate.
 In addition, the president or the Board may assign other committees to the directorate as deemed necessary.
-The softball committee shall be assigned to the Club Administration directorate.
+The fundraising committee shall be assigned to the Club Administration directorate.

 (c) Public Relations directorate.
 The public relations directorate shall include committees on public relations, club history, vocational programs and awards, community scholarships, and district scholarships.
 In addition, the President or the Board may assign other committees to the directorate as deemed necessary.